🚧 This page is under construction and is considered incomplete. 🚧

 In addition to our code of conduct, we require all SPEC contributors to follow its protocols for online communication and collaboration.
 SPEC's netiquette currently lives in our Google Drive.

-Slack is business communication platform the provides persistent chat rooms (channels) organized by topic, private groups, and direct messaging.
-We use Slack as are primary means of communication and is the fastest we to get in touch with us.
+Mattermost is an open-source communication platform the provides persistent chat rooms (channels) organized by topic, private groups, and direct messaging.
+We use Mattermost as our primary means of communication and is the fastest we to get in touch with us.
+When you have completed your onboarding process, we will provide you with an invitation link.

 Yay you are signed up for Slack!
 You should be able to login in on your phone or computer.
 If you are new to Slack we recommend following Slack's quick start guide.
 Once you've successfully signed in, feel free to introduce yourself in our #general channel!